Contents

 She will usually include some graphics and a catchy heading, to make the reader pause on the page.

-In order to ensure that the link stays live throughout the lifetime of the book, Jenni hosts it via a Geniuslink for a vanity URL + custom domain that has an editable landing page destination, as well as the ability to send them to the right Amazon store geo.
+In order to ensure that the link stays live throughout the lifetime of the book, Jenni hosts it via a Geniuslink for a vanity URL + custom domain that has an editable landing page destination, as well as the ability to send the reader to the correct Amazon store.

-A QR code heading directly to the review page makes it easy for readers to simply scan the code and arrive directly at your book.
+A QR code directing a reader to the review page makes it easy for readers to simply scan the code and arrive directly at your book.
 And don’t hesitate to repeat your request for a review at the end of the book too.
 In marketing, repeating your request is more likely to bring action than a single insert.

-Jenni also includes as author email and invites readers to reach out to her personally.
+Jenni also includes an author email and personally invites readers to reach out to her.

 That personal touch goes a long way towards building a long-term fan and has the added benefit of capturing an email address for future communications, such as a new book launch.

-We’ve gone over some methods for gaining book reviews that work, but now it’s time to go over some tactics that you should avoid in order to not get into trouble with Amazon.
+We’ve gone over some methods for gaining book reviews that work, but now it’s time to go over some tactics that you should avoid so as not get into trouble with Amazon.

-Amazon’s #1 priority is to have integrity in the review area so they look out for a lot of these tactics.
+Amazon’s #1 priority is to have integrity in the review area so they watch for these tactics.
 While Jenni is not as familiar with the algorithms of other online bookstores, they likely have pretty similar rules.

 Say no to Scripted Reviews